Cord Fitch Memorial Steel Guitar Show

 authentic, steel-driven country music.

 Raised in a musical family, Amber was surrounded by classic country from an early age.
-Her mother,
+Growing up in this environment, Amber developed a deep appreciation for the sounds of legends like Connie Smith,

-developed a deep appreciation for the sounds of legends like Connie Smith, Ray Price, and Loretta Lynn, influences that can still be heard in her music today.
+Ray Price, and Loretta Lynn, influences that can still be heard in her music today.

 Amber’s career began to take shape in Texas dance halls and honky-tonks, where her powerful voice and traditional style quickly set her apart.
-She gained national attention with a string ofacclaimed albums,
+She gained national attention with a string of acclaimed albums,

 including Pass Me By, Another Way to Live, and Hold Me.
 Her recordings are celebrated for their heartfelt

 delivery, classic arrangements, and strong emphasis on steel guitar and fiddle.
+She fronts her band,

-country.
-She fronts her band, Midnight Flyer, featuring some of the finest musicians in the genre,
+Midnight Flyer, featuring some of the finest musicians in the genre, including standout pedal

-including standout pedal steel players who help define her signature sound.
+steel players who help define her signature sound.

 "I was at the Opry," Amber recalls, "just hanging out and watching backstage, and Vince Gill was there.